I Now Pronounce You Chuck & Larry: Plot

-Veteran New York City firefighters Chuck Levine, a womanizing bachelor, and Larry Valentine, a widowed father, are the pride of their Brooklyn firehouse, Engine 506/Ladder 223.
-During a sweep of a burned building, a segment of floor collapses on Chuck, but after Larry rescues him from the debris, Chuck vows to repay him however possible.
-Experiencing an epiphany from the incident, Larry tries to increase his life insurance policy but discovers that a lapse in the paperwork after his wife Paula's death one year earlier prevents him from naming his children, Eric and Tori, as primary beneficiaries.
+FDNY veterans Chuck Levine, a womanizing bachelor, and Larry Valentine, a widower father, are the pride of their Brooklyn firehouse, Engine 506/Ladder 223.
+During a sweep of a burned building, a segment of floor collapses on Chuck.
+After Larry rescues him, Chuck vows to repay him.
+Experiencing an epiphany from the incident, Larry tries to increase his life insurance policy but discovers that a paperwork lapse after his wife Paula's death one year earlier prevents him from naming his children, Eric and Tori, as primary beneficiaries.
 The insurance company representative suggests that Larry find a new spouse that he can name as his beneficiary.

 Inspired by a newspaper article about domestic partnerships, Larry asks Chuck to enter a civil union with him.
-Initially hesitant, Chuck is reminded of his debt to Larry and finally agrees, entering a domestic partnership and becoming Larry's primary beneficiary should he die.
-However, investigators arrive to inquire about their abrupt partnership, suspecting fraud, and so the duo decides to enlist the help of lawyer Alex McDonough, who suggests they have a formal wedding ceremony to prove their commitment.
+Chuck is reminded of his debt to Larry and agrees, entering a domestic partnership and becoming Larry's primary beneficiary.
+However, investigators inquire about their abrupt partnership, suspecting fraud, so the duo enlists the help of lawyer Alex McDonough, who suggests they have a formal wedding ceremony to prove their commitment.
 The pair travel to Niagara Falls, Ontario, Canada for a quick same-sex marriage at a wedding chapel, and Chuck moves in with Larry and his children.

 Alex invites the couple to a gay benefit costume party.
 At the end of the evening, homophobic protesters confront the partygoers.
 Chuck is provoked into punching their leader, and the local news picks up the incident.
 With their apparent homosexuality and marriage revealed, Chuck and Larry are heckled, their fellow FDNY firefighters abandon them, and their captain, Phineas J. Tucker, aware of the truth, refuses to protect them.
-Their only ally is Fred G. Duncan, an angry, intimidating firefighter who surprises Chuck by admitting he has not felt comfortable disclosing his homosexuality.
+Their only ally is Fred G. Duncan, an angry firefighter who surprises Chuck by admitting he has not felt comfortable disclosing his homosexuality.